Leoy23/Tune-Out/README.md

 # Tune Out
-## (hopefully upon approval) An app for all your hip-hop and r&b events in the PNW
+## An app for all your Hip-Hop and R&B events in the PNW